 Malcolm Kirk named president of The Canadian Press

-Malcolm Kirk, formerly executive vice-president of digital media with Postmedia Network Inc., has been appointed president of the Canadian Press, the news agency announced.
+digital media with Postmedia Network Inc., has been appointed president of the Canadian Press, the news agency announced.

 Kirk – a veteran of newspaper front offices in Vancouver, Calgary and San Francisco – replaces Jim Jennings and Neil Campbell, the co-architects of a strategic review last year that culminated in their being named co-presidents last September.